PicanhaLabs/blog/_posts/backbone-and-rest-api.md

 tags: backbone, node, rest, javascript
 template: post
 banner: img/post/backbone/post.jpg
-date: 16/08/2015
+date: 10/08/2015
-draft: true
 ---

 Some months ago in my job we were discussing about which javascript frameworks would fit better to us.
 We selected some of them for testing and then, when I got to [Backbone], I realized it was a little bit different from the others.
 I won't get too deep about this on this text, maybe I publish a dedicated series about [Backbone] in the future.

 Most part of the things I read was about Models, Collections and how it was awesome in [Backbone] when using a [Rest API][Rest].
 The problem was I could not find a article show this as simples as it is.

-So I'm here now, some time after, for doing this.
-For showing how beautiful is this connection.
+So I'm here now, some time after, to do this.
+To show how beautiful this connection is.

 ### Show me some code!

 *Note: this code can be [download on my Github](https://github.com/renie/backbone-node-sample)*

-This is actually an example for running in browser's console, só HTML file is just simple as that.
+This is actually an example for running in browser's console, so HTML file is just simple as that.

 ```html
 <!DOCTYPE html>